Travel Tips

 Sync Your Device

 Sync your device before you travel to create a recent backup of your information, in the event that anything should happen to your device while travelling.
-Refer to your device's user manual for details.

 Phone Charger

 Don't forget to pack your device charger when you travel.
 Before you leave, you should check the electricity voltage of your destination and purchase any adapters that will be necessary for your phone charger to work.
+It may also be a good idea to purchase a portable battery charger in the event that a wall outlet is unavailable.
+These portable battery chargers can be found at most Tbaytel Authorized Dealers.

 Have a Safe Trip!